 While simply plugging in the device and letting Windows 11 or Windows 10 install the driver automatically is cool, you may for some reason prefer not to have the Driver installed automatically.
 You can if you wish, stop windows from installing the drivers automatically.
 You can stop automatic Driver updates in Windows 11/10.
 If you follow this tutorial, you can disable automatic driver installation for specific devices in Windows 11/10, using Control Panel, Windows Registry, or Group Policy Editor.

-Disable Automatic Driver Updates
+Disable Automatic Driver Updates for specific devices

 1] Using Control Panel